mattwwarren/bubo/README.md

   1. Joins a room (set defaults in `config.js`)
   1. Checks each message for an upper-case JIRA issue key (`ABC-3`) or BitBucket issue key (`repo-5`)
-  1. Responds with some contextual details from JIRA (`https://something.atlassian.net/browse/ABC-3: “Support streaming reading” marked as Closed and assigned to Keith Fahlgren`)
+  1. Responds with some contextual details from JIRA (https://something.atlassian.net/browse/ABC-3: "Support streaming reading" marked as Closed and assigned to Keith Fahlgren)
     * OR details from BitBucket (https://bitbucket.org/someone/repo/issue/5: "Something something broken stuff" marked as resolved and assigned to Matt Warren`)

 What if I want it in a new room?